limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ![screenshot-6](/assets/images/posts/depth-walkthrough/screenshot-6.png)

-Holy smoke.
-I can execute remote commands!
-Moreover, I was able to overcome the output display restrictions by adding my own placeholders.
+Holy smoke!
+I can execute remote commands.
+I was also able to overcome the output display restrictions by adding my own placeholders.

 With this in mind, I wrote `cmd.sh`, a script that displayed the proper output from the commands as if executed by `bill` in a shell.